What is The Forest School?

 The Forest School provides both a One Day School and Holiday Club.

-The One Day School are forest school sessions one-day-per-week.
-Children attend once per week, every week and this complements their traditional curriculum.
+The One Day School are regular forest school sessions one-day-per-week.
+Children attend once per week, every week of the term and this complements their regular curriculum.

 We are fortunate in New Zealand that under the Education Act 1989, school principals may authorise any student to attend alternative education outside the school premises.
 The Forest School works in partnership with local schools to meet the diverse needs of learners.